-A receiver is appointed by a creditor in executing the terms of a floating charge.
-The receiver is the representor of the company and has a fiduciary duty against the company to act in its best interests.
-The role of the receiver is twofold: first, to secure the payment of the creditor who appointed him and second, to secure that the interests of the company are protected.
+A Receiver is appointed by a creditor in executing the terms of a floating charge.
+The Receiver is the representative of the company and has a fiduciary duty towards the company to act in its best interests.
+The role of the Receiver is twofold: first, to secure the payment of the creditor who appointed him, and second, to secure that the interests of the company are protected.

-The appointment of a receiver has the advantage of enabling the creditors to recover their receivables in an efficient way and get rid of the uncooperative stance of the companies.
-This does not mean, though, that the receiver is free to act irrespective or out of the best interests of the company.
+The appointment of a Receiver has the advantage of enabling the creditors to recover their receivables in an efficient way and get rid of the uncooperative stance of the companies.
+This does not mean, though, that the Receiver is free to act irrespective of, or disregarding, the best interests of the company.

-The procedure of receivership and the appointment of receiver out of court is supported by legal proceedings, especially in cases where the directors of the company contest such appointment.
-Our law firm provides legal support both to companies and creditors for the appointment of a receiver.
+The procedure of receivership and the appointment of a Receiver out of court is supported by legal proceedings, especially in cases where the directors of the company contest such appointment.
+Our law firm provides legal support both to companies and creditors for the appointment of receivers.